imcf/hrm-omero/DEVELOPMENT.md

 By default only *local* tests will be performed, all tests that require the connection to an actual OMERO instance are disabled.
-To activate them you need to pass the `--online` flag to the pytest call and a corresponding file `omero_test_settings.py` needs to be present in the repository root that contains the settings on how to connect to your OMERO, plus the information on what to test.
-See `tests/resources/settings/` for an example file, copy it to the repository root and make your adjustments there.
+To activate them you need to pass the `--online` flag to the pytest call and a corresponding file `site_specific.py` needs to be present in `tests/online/settings/` that contains the settings on how to connect to your OMERO, plus the mapping of object and user IDs.
+See `tests/resources/settings/` for a template file, copy it to the repository root and make your adjustments there.
 Then run this command:

 ```bash
 poetry run pytest --online
 ```

+NOTE: each online test does a connectivity check first, if the OMERO server specified in the site-specific settings can't be reached they will be skipped (instead of generating tons of failed test results).

 ### Prepare an OMERO instance for tests